monsoonmaelstrom/book2/book2.md

 “I have invitations to deliver.”

-### 32 - Run! ^^2100 words^^
+### 32 - Run! ^^2300 words^^

 I slide the metal door of the warehouse shut behind me and lean back against it.
 I am so screwed.
 I’m trying to organize my thoughts into a list of things I need to do in the next twenty or so hours, but it feels overwhelming, endless, and next to impossible.
 I can think and move at the same though, so I start heading back toward the city at a fast walk which quickly increases to a jog.

 Once I’ve covered about three miles, I slow back to a walk.
 The streets are still mostly empty.
 I’m still a few miles south of the city, and there isn’t much reason for people to be out this late in this part of the city.
-I begin scanning the buildings looking for one that looks like it has easy roof access with a mostly flat rooftop.
+I begin scanning the buildings looking for one that looks like it has easy rooftop access with a mostly flat roof.

-It takes a few minutes because the buildings are a lot less dense here, but I finally find one with a drainpipe running along the length of the building that looks secure enough to hold my weight as I climb up it.
+It takes a few minutes because the buildings are a lot less dense here, but I finally find one with a drainpipe running along the exterior of the building that looks secure enough to hold my weight as I climb up it.
 When I reach the roof I move to the center and wait.
 After a minute I think I hear a scuff behind me.

 “Do you have any more of that bread?”
 I ask.